acuenmu/1st-Test/Lesson-Plan-Zoom.md

 > :clock10: 30 min

-❓  1) Launch the Initial Zoom Polls (P1 how did they find the online lesson?, P2 did they access the CodePen links?) - The results will give you an initial idea of the level of the class and how long you may spend in the CodePen examples
+❓  1) Launch the Initial Zoom Polls (P1 how did they find the Online Lesson?, P2 did they access the CodePen links?) - The results will give you an initial idea of the level of the class and how long you may spend in the CodePen examples

 🗒️  2) Review concepts by sharing the "cheat-sheet" on your screen with all the codes covered in the Online Lesson.
 Ask the group to use the raise the hand button to answer and unmute their mics.
 If you see they don't use the button, explain they can also submit the answer in the chat window.

 🎙️  3) Ask if they have any questions about the Online Lesson - explain they can freely unmute themselves to comment/discuss.

-🖥️  4) Review in Group the CodePen activity Selecting Adjacent Siblings so everybody can test access to the site on their devices before the main activity that will take place by pairs later
+🖥️  4) Review in Group the CodePen activity Selecting Adjacent Siblings so everybody can test accessing to the site on their devices before the main activity that will take place by pairs later

 ---